qbrick-cms/qbrick/README.md

 ## Integrating search

-Kuhsaft supports fulltext search when using PostgreSQL with a simple LIKE fallback for any other ActiveRecord DB.
+Qbrick supports fulltext search when using PostgreSQL with a simple LIKE fallback for any other ActiveRecord DB.

 Add a call to the `search_page_form` helper in your views.
 This renders the default search form.
-The query will be executed by kuhsaft.
+The query will be executed by qbrick.

 ```haml
 # e.g. _footer.html.haml